glisses/Kaiang_personal_website/content/research_project/hesitation_motion/index.md

 ---
-title: '[Research Project] Understanding Cognitive States From Motion'
+title: '[Research Paper] Understanding Cognitive States from Head & Hand Motion Data'

-summary: 'This study investigates the potential of machine learning models to predict and interpret nuanced cognitive states such as hesitation, uncertainty, and readiness in virtual reality (VR) through motion data analysis.
-By leveraging continuous hesitation annotations, comparing ML performance with human judgment, and employing model visualization techniques, this research aims to uncover fundamental motion patterns underlying cognitive states, paving the way for more adaptive and intelligent VR systems.'
+summary: 'This study investigates the potential of machine learning models to predict and interpret nuanced cognitive states such as confusion, hesitation, and readiness in virtual reality (VR) through motion data analysis.
+By leveraging continuous cognitive annotations, comparing ML performance with human baseline, and employing model visualization techniques, this research aims to uncover fundamental motion patterns underlying cognitive states, paving the way for more adaptive and intelligent VR systems.'

 # Is this a featured talk? (true/false)
 featured: false